It seems like everyone is trying to figure out what to do with old and unused devices. A recent CNET

 offers dynamic and meaningful warranty coverage for a full range of electronic devices.

-An Upsie extended warranty for mobile phones
+An Upsie subscription warranty for mobile phones

 offers coverage at a reasonable price without an outrageously expensive deductible.
 With Upsie, smartphone users never have to live with a cracked phone screen until the phone fully dies.
 They can actually afford the price of the warranty and any associated repair costs, and it includes accident protection against spills as well as drops.
+For example, Upsie's cracked screen deductible is $0.

 Which Smartphones Are Covered by Upsie's Extended Warranty?